the-road-to-learn-react/react-autosave-example/README.md

 ![Sep-05-2020 11-10-48](https://user-images.githubusercontent.com/2479967/92301977-824dde80-ef68-11ea-926f-f9af751be778.gif)

 Caveat: The intercepting Dialog is triggered whenever a user clicks outside of the form and not all required fields are filled to be saved.
 An alternative implementation would be to call this dialog only if a user navigates away (e.g. click "Home" link) or removes the component (e.g. click "User ID: 2" option).
 The former could be easily integrated once in React Router.
-However, the latter would need to be implemented for every user interaction on this page which would lead to hiding the component (e.g. "User ID: 2").
+However, the latter would need to be implemented for every user interaction (e.g. "User ID: 2"), which removes the form, on this page.

 ## Installation